jmd-dk/concept/doc/parameters/parameters.rst

 (snapshots included) when run several times over.
 Note that this does come at a performance penalty.

-* ``random_seeds``: CO\ *N*\ CEPT makes use of explicit (pseudo-)randomness for generating initial conditions, specifically the primordial noise.
-For the sake of reproducibility, this random noise is generated using particular random seeds, specified by the
+* ``random_seed``: Some randomness is inherent to most simulations.
+Currently, CO\ *N*\ CEPT only makes use of explicit (pseudo-)randomness for generating initial conditions, specifically the primordial noise.
+For the sake of reproducibility, this random noise is generated using a particular random seed, specified by the ``random_seed`` :ref:`parameter <random_seed>`.
-  ``random_seeds`` :ref:`parameter <random_seeds>`.

-  For deterministic behaviour, you should then keep the values of these seeds fixed between simulations, e.g.
+  For deterministic behaviour, you should then keep this seed value fixed between simulations, e.g.

   .. code-block:: python3

-     random_seeds = {
-         'primordial amplitudes': 1_000,  # keep fixed between runs 'primordial phases'    : 2_000,  # keep fixed between runs }
+     random_seed = 0  # keep fixed between runs

 * ``shortrange_params``: By default, the decomposition of tiles into subtiles is dynamically updated throughout the simulation, based on CPU timing